 - Higher taxes should be charged to the industry and the monies channelled into the development of quality sports infrastructure to encourage participation in sport.
 Either that or we will soon be forced to build centres for treating problem gamblers as is happening in some developed countries.
 Raising taxes in the industry would also discourage new investors.

 Away from the game, youths should be encouraged to take advantage of developments in technology (internet access) to develop themselves.
-For example, they can look for opportunities in the sharing economy or enroll in Massive Open Online Courses (MOOCs) to enhance their chances in the global economy.
+For example, they can look for opportunities in the sharing economy or enrol in Massive Open Online Courses (MOOCs) to enhance their chances in the global economy.